 The Federal Reserve Board, FDIC, and other government and banking industries have uniform standards for charge-offs in the Uniform Policy for Classification of Consumer Installment Credit Based on Delinquency Status, and in individual institutional policies.
 The rules are in place for accounting, portfolio management, data management, and accountability.

 A financial institution can report charged-off debt earlier than 120 days.
 The Uniform Policy recommends that losses are reported as soon as they are known.
 Although in March of 2020 the CARES Act amended the Fair Credit Reporting Act to slow down credit reporting during the pandemic, the credit protection in Section 4021 of the CARES Act does not apply to debt that’s been charged-off.

 If you have a car loan charge off, you still owe the debt unless it gets discharged in a bankruptcy or a court order declares the debt isn’t valid for some other reason (such as fraud).
 If you file bankruptcy and the debt is discharged, you do not have to pay the auto loan charge off.

 There may be a two-year statute of limitations in one state, and a ten-year statute of limitations in another state.
 The rules for collecting on charge-offs and other types of debt differ among states.
 There are federal laws and state laws governing debt collection.
 On top of that, laws applying to original creditors can be different than those applying to collection agencies.
 Bankruptcy attorneys and consumer protection attorneys get paid to know the details.

-Take time to get familiar with your rights on time-barred debt collection and strongly consider contacting an attorney if you get sued for a charge off.
-Even though debt collectors are time-barred, they could still harass you with collection calls in an attempt to re-start the statute of limitations.
+Getting a car loan charged off doesn’t eliminate your obligation to pay the debt.
+It also doesn’t prevent a repossession.
+Once a car loan is charged off by the original creditor, you’ll likely be dealing with a collection agency or debt collector.
+If you get sued on a charged-off debt, take time to get familiar with your rights on time-barred debt collection and strongly consider contacting an attorney if you get sued for a charge off.
+Even though debt collectors are time-barred, they could still harass you with collection calls in an attempt to restart the statute of limitations.